idhamsy/GMC-Product-Remover/README.md

 Note:
-1. This code process each 1K row from the first row for removal, if less than 1K you need to do step 6.
+1. This code process each 1K row from the first row for removal, if less than 1K you need to do step 6 above.
 2. To get list of merchant ID and product ID from multiple account you can use https://github.com/google/shopping-markup to pull data in Google Bigquery the pivot in Google Data Studio.